arstgit/librdp/README.md

       int events;

       for (;;) {
-        // rdpReadPoll() gives us information about connection establishment, data arrivation, EOF etc.
+        // rdpReadPoll() gives us information about connection establishment, data arrival, EOF etc.
-        // It's safe stop invoking rdpReadPoll() and break the loop only after got an RDP_ERROR or RDP_AGAIN. ssize_t readCount = rdpReadPoll(ctx, buf, len, &newConn, &events);
+        // User should invoke it over and over again until getting a RDP_ERROR or RDP_AGAIN, that's the only safe point jumping out the loop. ssize_t readCount = rdpReadPoll(ctx, buf, len, &newConn, &events);
         if (events & RDP_ERROR) {
-          // Usually this is caused of some wrong arguments were passed to
-          // rdpReadPoll().
+          // Unexpected error, invalid arguments and internal fault can be the cause.
-          goto exit;
+          // User should check the arguments passing to rdpReadPoll(). goto exit;
         }

         if (events & RDP_AGAIN) {
+          // RDP has drained the underground fd.
-          // Here break the rdpReadPoll loop safely. break;
+          // It's time to break the loop safely. break;
         }

+        if (events & RDP_CONN_ERROR) {
+          // Connection have errors, usually because of receiving a RESET packet.
+          // rdpConnClose() should be invoked here.

+          userData = rdpConnGetUserData(conn);
+          // Do some sweeping if needed.

+          if (rdpConnClose(conn) == -1) {
+            // Error occured.
+          }

+          continue;
+        }

         if (events & RDP_POLLOUT) {
-          // Corresponding rdpConn can be fetched through newConn here.
-          // Here can avoid getting an EAGAIN error when invoking rdpWrite(). for (;;) {
+          // Indicate RDP have enough buffer space stroing output data now.
+          // It's time to write remaining data to sent if there is. for (;;) {
             int n = rdpWrite(newConn, "echo something back", 19);
             if (n == -1 && errno == EAGAIN) {